Xitiz01/imdbmovie_api/README.md

 # IMDB Movie API Project
-This is a Project which takes Movie names as input from from user and based upon the input, the details about that Movie is genarated.
+This is a Project which takes Movie names as input from user and based upon the input, the details about that Movie is genarated.
 The details include:
 Movie Poster